ukidiscs2026/discs2026/_pages/info.md

 There is also a wonderful [botanic garden](https://www.botanic.cam.ac.uk) about a 20 minute walk from the center of town.
 (You can also take the PR3 bus from outside John Lewis and get of at the Botanic Garden stop.)

 **Walks:**

-_Jesus Green_ This short and pleasant walk starts from the Senate House in the center of town, which is where graduations are held.
+_Jesus Green:_ This short and pleasant walk starts from the Senate House in the center of town, which is where graduations are held.
 First scale the tower of nearby [Great St. Mary's](https://www.greatstmarys.org/) for amazing views of the city.
 Then walk north past the historic colleges of Gonville and Caius (Stephen Hawking's old college), Trinity College, and St. John's, before stopping the [Round Church](https://roundchurchcambridge.org/).
 Finally, continue along Bridge Street before turning right and following the river up to Jesus Green, which is a popular spot for picnics.

-_Grantchester Village_ Attendees wishing to escape the hustle and bustle of the town might want to visit the charming village of Grantchester, south of Cambridge.
+_Grantchester Village:_ Attendees wishing to escape the hustle and bustle of the town might want to visit the charming village of Grantchester, south of Cambridge.
 The village is about a thirty minute from the center of town, most of which skirts the river Cam.
 Once there you can get a terrific pub lunch at one of the many pubs in the village, or visit the famous apple orchard for scones and tea [https://www.theorchardteagarden.co.uk/](https://www.theorchardteagarden.co.uk/).

 **Punting:**
 Punting is an extremely popular and fun activity in Cambridge in summer.
 Attendees can book their own punts, or book guided tours, from the following companies: